Rose Petal Beauty Aids

 - Set aside for 10 days (room temperature and dark).
 Shake occasionally.

-- Strain vinegar and discard the cloves and petals.
+- Strain and discard the bits.

 [admin edit: comment applies to Rose Dusting Powder Recipe]